Davidc96/dotNET-SSL-Pinning-Bypass/README.md

 Using Reflection and Harmony we are allowed to "Hook" this function to always return True during the Postfix execution.

 The entire write up is found here
+# Project structure
+- *SSLPinningBypass:* Test program to probe that it works
+- *libSSLPinningBypass:* This is where the magic is, it patches VerifyRemoteCertificate() using Harmony
+- *MethodFinder:* Utility to find the QNAME and the function which verifies the server certificate in System.Net.Security.dll
+- *Launcher:* The second important project, it launches the binary as a reference and patches the DLL using libSSLPinningBypass.dll

 # How to use it
 1. Clone this repository in your local storage
 2. Open the solution and compile it (Download Harmony using NuGet)